-The Open Dialog Foundation welcomes the support for the initiative expressed by the Ukrainian President, Petro Poroshenko, and hopes that the authorities of Ukraine will soon introduce tough sanctions against the persons listed on the “Savchenko List“, including the representatives of the highest Russian authorities.
+The Open Dialogue Foundation welcomes the support for the initiative expressed by the Ukrainian President, Petro Poroshenko, and hopes that the authorities of Ukraine will soon introduce tough sanctions against the persons listed on the “Savchenko List“, including the representatives of the highest Russian authorities.
 Sanctions against assets located in Ukraine and controlled by these individuals could be particularly effective.

 We are convinced that only a strong and immediate pressure on the Russian authorities can lead to the release of Nadiya Savchenko.
 One of the most concrete tools to exert such pressure is the “Savchenko List“, which targets personal interests of key Russian political decision makers and other representatives of the regime.

-The “Savchenko List” was first presented by the Open Dialog Foundation experts (working closely with Nadiya Savchenko‘s lawyers), during a press conference on 13 February 2015 in Kyiv.
+The “Savchenko List” was first presented by the Open Dialogue Foundation experts (working closely with Nadiya Savchenko‘s lawyers), during a press conference on 13 February 2015 in Kyiv.
 On 6 April 2015, Batkvishchyna party handed in to the Verkohva Rada of Ukraine a draft text of a resolution supporting the “Savchenko List” and, thus, the introduction of the personal sanctions as suggested in the document.
 Subsequently, on 22 April 2015, following the voting in the Rada, the resolution was signed by Volodymyr Groysman.
 On 8 March 2016, the initiative was taken up by a Lithuanian Member of the European Parliament, Vice-Chair of the ALDE Group, Petras Austrevicius and supported by 56 other Members of the European parliament.